 Pacific situation summary

 The Pacific is the world's largest ocean, with about 30,000 islands with high ecosystems diversity, ranging from offshore marine realms, coral reefs, shoreline atolls, mangroves, coastal plains, lowland forests, mountain forests and wetlands.
 It faces high demographic and urban growth, complex issues as regards resource exploitation (mining, fishing and agriculture) and many Pacific island countries strongly rely on development aid.
-The region comprises 22 independent countries and territories, ranging from very large countries like Australia (7.682.300 km2) to very small ones, such as Pitcairn (40 km2).
-It has agreat diversity of political regimes and statutes and presents an extraordinary cultural and linguistic variety.
+The region has a great diversity of political regimes and statutes and presents an extraordinary cultural and linguistic variety.

 The Pacific-EU Partnership

 The EU has a long-standing development partnership in the Pacific, involving 15 independent countries and four Overseas Countries and Territories (OCT), as well as Australia and New Zealand, two like-minded strategic partners and donors.